sherry-ummen/Mongo2Go/README.md

 Changelog
 -------------------------------------

+### Mongo2Go 2.2.13, June 10 2019
+* Made MongoDbDefaults.TestStartPort to be public property, so that it could be configured

 ### Mongo2Go 2.2.12, June 10 2019
 * updated Mongodb binaries to 4.0.10.
 Updated Mongodb C# driver to 2.8.1